-From south to north the tour begins in Downtown with views of the Statue of Liberty, passing through the World Trade Center, TriBeCa, Greenwich, Hudson River Park in Chelsea, the Air and Space Museum in Hell’s Kitchen, Riverside Park along the Upper West Side, and the consecutive parks of Riverbank State, Fort Washington, Fort Tryon (where the Cloisters Museum is located) and Inwood Hill in Harlem, where the island ends.
+From south to north the tour begins in Downtown with views of the Statue of Liberty, passing through the World Trade Center, TriBeCa, Greenwich, Hudson River Park in Chelsea, the Sea, Air and Space Museum in Hell’s Kitchen, Riverside Park along the Upper West Side, and the consecutive parks of Riverbank State, Fort Washington, Fort Tryon (where the Cloisters Museum is located) and Inwood Hill in Harlem, where the island ends.
 And anyone who feels strong enough can go back and run a complete marathon.

 EAST RIVER AND ITS BRIDGES

 There is no similar uninterrupted walk to the west.
 On my birthday in 2013 I ran from 79St to Brooklyn Heights, and I could see that in some sections there was no choice but to return to York Avenue.